UX Design vs. Graphic Design: Choosing the Right Career Path

 • UX designer: UX designers focus on the interaction between a user and a product, including how that experience made them feel.
 This type of design goes beyond the visual to include information architecture and product prototyping.

-One of the biggest differences between graphic and UX design is the scope.
+One of the biggest differences between graphic design and UX design is the scope.
 Graphic designers focus on visual elements.
 UX designers take a broader perspective by focusing on the interaction between a user and a product.
-Graphic design is often just one part of the bigger user experience.
+Typically, graphic design is just one part of the bigger user experience.

 Graphic designerUX designer